-As of March 31, 2012, we had \$8.5 million of cash and cash equivalents and \$36.4 million of investments.
-As of March 31, 2012, our working capital totaled \$38.9 million.
-In February 2011, we completed our IPO which resulted in proceeds to us of approximately \$77.0 million, net of underwriting discounts, commissions and offering expenses.
-Following the completion of our IPO, we paid the balance on our bank line of credit of \$3.1 million, which is collateralized by our accounts receivable and provides us the ability to borrow up to \$7.0 million, subject to certain covenants and other restrictions, and paid \$5.0 million to satisfy all outstanding principal and interest on the notes we issued in January 2011.
-At March 31, 2012, we had not drawn down on the line of credit and, therefore, up to \$7.0 million of the line of credit was available to us.
+As of June 30, 2012, we had \$9.9 million of cash and cash equivalents and \$29.0 million of investments.
+As of June 30, 2012, our working capital totaled \$40.9 million.
+Our IPO closed in February 2011, which resulted in proceeds to us of approximately \$77.0 million, net of underwriting discounts, commissions and offering expenses.
+Following the closing of our IPO, we paid the balance on our bank line of credit of \$3.1 million, which is collateralized by our accounts receivable and provides us the ability to borrow up to \$7.0 million, subject to certain covenants and other restrictions, and paid \$5.0 million to satisfy all outstanding principal and interest on the notes we issued in January 2011.
+At June 30, 2012, we had an outstanding obligation of \$1.9 million under the line of credit.
+As of June 30, 2012, we were in compliance with our covenants under the line of credit agreement.

-As of March 31, 2012, the outstanding balance under our loan and security agreement was \$6.3 million, all of which is classified as current on our condensed consolidated balance sheet.
-In March 2011, we began making principal and interest payments totaling \$0.6 million per month and we made an additional payment of \$2.3 million in March 2012 as required under our loan agreement.
-The loan and security agreement has a maturity date of February 2013 and bears interest of 13.5% per annum.
-As of March 31, 2012, we were in compliance with our loan covenants.
+As of June 30, 2012, the outstanding balance under our loan agreement was \$2.8 million, all of which is classified as current on our condensed consolidated balance sheet.
+In March 2011, we began making principal and interest payments totaling \$0.6 million per month and, as required under our loan agreement, we made an additional principal payment of \$2.3 million in March 2012.
+In June 2012, we elected to make another principal payment of \$1.9 million using proceeds from our line of credit.
+The loan agreement has a maturity date of February 2013 and bears interest of 13.5% per annum.
+As of June 30, 2012, we were in compliance with our loan covenants.